ymachupicchuy/data_structure-algorithm/README.md

 ## Advanced Algorithm - RoutePlanner A*
-This is my favorite algorithm by so far to find the shortest path instead of using just Dijktra Algorithm which is know as A* algorithm.
+This is my favorite algorithm by so far to find the shortest path instead of using just Dijktra Algorithm which is known as A* algorithm.
 It is the algorithm like the one used in Google Maps to calculate the shortest path between two points on a map.
 Unfortunately Google knews it earlier then most of the people like me.
 Don't underestimate it.
 It is a beautiful algorithm and extremely powerful